Mohamad Hanifah Abu Baker

-Mohamad Hanifah bin Abu Baker (born 16 October 1980) is a Malaysian politician and businessman who has served as State Leader of the Opposition of Negeri Sembilan since March 2024 and Member of the Negeri Sembilan State Legislative Assembly (MLA) for Labu since August 2023.
+Mohamad Hanifah bin Abu Baker (born 16 October 1980) is a Malaysian politician and businessman who served as State Leader of the Opposition of Negeri Sembilan from March 2024 to August 2026 and Member of the Negeri Sembilan State Legislative Assembly (MLA) for Labu from August 2023 to August 2026.
 He is a member and Division Chief of Rasah of the Malaysian United Indigenous Party (BERSATU), a component party of the Perikatan Nasional (PN) coalition.
-He has served as the 3rd State Chairman of PN of Negeri Sembilan since February 2024 and of BERSATU of Negeri Sembilan since January 2024.
-He was the State Treasurer of PN of Negeri Sembilan prior to his promotion to the state chairmanship in February 2024 and managing director of the real estate-based Zulfikar Holdings Sdn Bhd.
+He has served as the State Chairman of BERSATU of Negeri Sembilan since January 2024.
+He was the 3rd State Chairman of PN of Negeri Sembilan from February 2024 to his resignation in January 2026, State Treasurer of PN of Negeri Sembilan prior to his promotion to the state chairmanship in February 2024 and managing director of the real estate-based Zulfikar Holdings Sdn Bhd.

 Political career

 State Leader of the Opposition of Negeri Sembilan (since 2024)

 On 21 March 2024, Mohamad Hanifah was appointed as the State Leader of the Opposition of Negeri Sembilan, taking over from Gemas MLA, Ridzuan Ahmad of PN.
 He has also tasked and entrusted all five Negeri Sembilan PN MLAs including himself to monitor the portfolios of the state government of Negeri Sembilan to ensure the good governance of the state.